LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/MRIStepCoupling.rst

 supply a custom set of slow-to-fast time scale coupling coefficients by constructing a coupling table and attaching it with :c:func:`MRIStepSetCoupling`.
 A given MRI coupling table can encode any of the MRI methods supported by MRIStep.
-These types are determined by an enumerated type, :c:type:`ARKODE_MRIType`:
+The family of MRI method encoded by the table is determined by an enumerated type, :c:type:`ARKODE_MRIType`:

 .. c:type:: ARKODE_MRIType

    This may take any of the following constants:

    * :index:`MRISTEP_EXPLICIT` -- indicates an MRI-GARK method that
-     does not include a slow implicit operator, :math:`f^I`.
+     does not support a slow implicit operator, :math:`f^I`.

    * :index:`MRISTEP_IMPLICIT` -- indicates an MRI-GARK method that
-     does not include a slow explicit operator, :math:`f^E`.
+     does not support a slow explicit operator, :math:`f^E`.

    * :index:`MRISTEP_IMEX` -- indicates an IMEX-MRK-GARK method.

-   * :index:`MRISTEP_MERK` -- indicates a MERK method, that by definition does not include a slow implicit operator, :math:`f^I`.
+   * :index:`MRISTEP_MERK` -- indicates a MERK method, that by definition does not support a slow implicit operator, :math:`f^I`.

-   * :index:`MRISTEP_MRISR` -- indicates an IMEX-MRI-SR method, with time
+   * :index:`MRISTEP_MRISR` -- indicates an IMEX-MRI-SR method.
-     scale that is any one of explicit, implicit, or implicit-explicit.

 The MRI coupling tables themselves are stored in an :c:func:`MRIStepCoupling` object which is a pointer to a